pypa/packaging.python.org/source/guides/distributing-packages-using-setuptools.rst

 Packaging and distributing projects
 ===================================

-This section covers the basics of how to configure, package and distribute your own Python projects.
-It assumes that you are already familiar with the contents of the :doc:`/tutorials/installing-packages` page.
+This section covers some additional details on configuring, packaging and distributing Python projects with ``setuptools`` that aren't covered by the introductory tutorial in :doc:`/tutorials/packaging-projects`.
+It still assumes that you are already familiar with the contents of the :doc:`/tutorials/installing-packages` page.

 The section does *not* aim to cover best practices for Python project development as a whole.
 For example, it does not provide guidance or tool